Creating Mental and Emotional Wellness with Acupuncture.

 We must all occasionally deal with major upheavals or emotional distress at some points in our lives.
 These events can trigger a host of unexpected feelings and behaviors from depression and panic attacks to major disruptions in sleep and eating.
 Not only can acupuncture and Oriental medicine alleviate symptoms associated with mental health issues, it can treat the root cause of the problem by helping to rebalance the body™s internal environment.

 What are Mental Health Disorders?

-which result in a diminished capacity for coping with the ordinary demands of
+Mental health disorders are medical conditions that disrupt a person™s thinking, feeling, mood, ability to relate to others, and daily functioning which result in a diminished capacity for coping with the ordinary demands of life.

 Diagnosis and Treatment of Mental Disorders

 According to Chinese Medical theory, mental illness occurs when there is imbalance within the body.
 Imbalance can come from an excess or deficiency of yin and yang that disrupts the flow of qi or energy through the body.

 Oriental Medicine does not recognize any mental disorder as one particular syndrome.
 Instead, it aims to treat the specific symptoms that are unique to each individual using a variety of techniques such as acupuncture, herbal medicine, bodywork, lifestyle/dietary recommendations and energetic exercises to restore imbalances found in the body.
 Therefore, if 100 patients are treated with Oriental medicine for anxiety, each of these 100 people will receive a unique, customized treatment with different acupuncture points, different herbs and different lifestyle and diet recommendations.